 The method that works for me is plastic storage containers that are big enough to store this clutter.
 At least the items that you are not able to palm off on your kids.

 After all why else did you have children, but to help carry on with family traditions?
 Preserve your family’s heritage?
-Yes, this organization subject is a personal and unsettling topic.
+Yes, this getting rid of clutter and organization subject is a personal and unsettling topic.

 With a household to sort out and more than a lifetime of treasures, this will require more than one attempt.
 However, as with most things since retiring, the 2nd attempt will usually result in clearing out a bit more.

-There are rooms in your home with clutter besides the kitchen.
+There are rooms in your home with clutter as well as the kitchen, remember?

 There will be many runs at getting this place in order.
 The organizational gurus promise that it will so worthwhile.